thecwlzone/thecwlzone-4.0/README.md

 - [Astro](https://astro.build/) framework
 - [TailWind CSS 4](https://tailwindcss.com/)
 - The [Nordlys](https://astro.build/themes/details/nordlys/) theme
+- A Photo Gallery
+- Words of wisdom from various sages
 - Words of wisdom from the author

 ## Credits